5 releases (3 breaking)

 unix-ts: Convertible Unix timestamps for Rust

 unix-ts is a library for dealing with timestamps.
-It supports lightweight creation of timestamps, and conversions into and out of other formats, from integers to chrono DateTime objects.
+It supports lightweight creation and manipulation of timestamps.

 The goal is to serve as a glue library that can take a timestamp and convert to whatever other formats are needed.